robomq/robomq.io/docs/broadcast.md

 ### Putting it all together
 The full code below includes some basic AMQP error handling for consumer that is useful when declaring exchanges and queues.
+In addition, main receiver loop attempts to reconnect upon network connection failure.

 **producer.c**